 - Pour the 2 cups of buttermilk into the bag and close the zipper.
 Let the chicken soak in the buttermilk for 30-60 minutes.
 (Don't go past 30 minutes, if you are using a homemade buttermilk made with lemon/vinegar mixed with regular milk; the acid can begin to toughen and "cook" the chicken.
 Store bought buttermilk should be ok for longer periods of time.)

 - Pour oil one half inch deep in a large cast iron skillet and heat oil on medium high heat.
 (About 350 degrees.)

-- In a shallow dish, combine the 2 cups flour, 1 1/2 tsp salt, 1 tsp each of onion powder, garlic powder, and paprika, and the 2 tsp sugar until evenly mixed.
+- In a shallow dish, combine the 2 cups flour, 1 ½ teaspoon salt, 1 teaspoon each of onion powder, garlic powder, and paprika, and the 2 teaspoon sugar until evenly mixed.